-When it comes to retaining walls, this is something we really love doing.
+When it comes to rock retaining walls, this is something we really love doing.
 Why?
-Because it has two main functions, one is to create level usable area’s and the other is because there are so many options for materials and look’s when building those walls.
+Because it has two main functions, one is to create level usable area’s and the other is because there are so many natural stone options for materials and look’s when building those walls.

-Our main focus in this post are the natural stone options for retaining walls, which will be Flagstone or Granite.
+Our main focus in this post is natural stone for retaining walls, which will be Flagstone or Granite.

 What Are Flagstone Walls?